Renewables

 “Our EPBC Act referral is now open for public viewing and comment.
 We invite stakeholders and community members to review the submission and provide feedback via the following link: Open for comments · EPBC Act Public Portal.”

-Vestas currently has 7 gigawatts (GW) of wind farms under service in Australia and has eight projects currently under construction, including the t up to 730 MW Winterbourne wind farm – a Barnaby Joyce favourite it is developing in NSW with majority owner Copenhagen Infrastructure Partners.
+Vestas currently has 7 gigawatts (GW) of wind farms under service in Australia and has eight projects currently under development, including the up to 730 MW Winterbourne wind farm – a Barnaby Joyce favourite being proposed for NSW and developed with Copenhagen Infrastructure Partners.

 Sophie Vorrath